Scuba Wetsuit vs Drysuit – How to Stay Warm in Cold Water

 There’s honestly no ‘better’ or ‘worse’.
 It simply depends on your needs and preferences.
 You also want to consider your experience level and the environments you typically dive in.

 If you only dive in warm water and you have an average tolerance to cold water then you’ll be perfectly happy with a wetsuit.
-It’ll be completely sufficient for your needs.
+It will be completely sufficient for your needs.

-Diving in a variety of environments from very cold to warm water, it makes sense to have a closer look at a dry suit.
+Scuba diving in a variety of environments from warm to very cold water, it makes sense to have a closer look at a dry suit.
 They cost more but you will only need one dive suit for all those environments.
-Less gear to buy and to have lying around.

-If you’re not having the funds for a drysuit or you are simply getting cold very fast even in warm water then have a closer look at a semi-dry suit.
+If you are not having the funds for a drysuit or you are getting cold very fast even in warm water then have a closer look at a semi-dry suit.
 They are a little more expensive than a wetsuit yet they can keep you a lot warmer.

 Lastly, if you’re a technical diver or you are constantly in the water then consider a drysuit.
 They provide a consistent environment for you and you can get and out of them many times without discomfort as they are dry inside.
 This will more than offset the higher need for maintenance for you.